uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/OS/OS.5.1-Thread_Sync.md

 ```
 The example above, shows a scenario where a semaphore is used to signal by an interrupt handler that some data is ready.
 Similarly, semaphores can be used between multiple threads for coordination and signaling.

-Refer to [1], for additional implementation information.
+Refer to [here](https://docs.zephyrproject.org/latest/reference/kernel/synchronization/semaphores.html), for additional implementation information.

 ## **2.3 Mutex in Zephyr**

 A mutex in Zephyr RTOS is a kernel object that implements the traditional functionality of a mutex.
-A mutex can allow multiple threads to safely access and share hardware or software resources [2].
+A mutex can allow multiple threads to safely access and share hardware or software resources [as per](https://docs.zephyrproject.org/latest/reference/kernel/synchronization/mutexes.html).
 Where a semaphore **may allow finite access** (i.e counting semaphore) to a resource, mutexs only allow a thread to access one resource at a time (a locking mechanism).

 The mutex implementation api within Zephyr is functionally similar to that of the semaphore api outlined in ***section 2.2***.
-See [2] for Zephyr mutex api reference.
+See [here](https://docs.zephyrproject.org/latest/reference/kernel/synchronization/condvar.html) for Zephyr mutex api guide.

 ## **2.4 Condition Variables in Zephyr**

 Zephyr allows for 'Condition Variables' to be used as a synchronization primitive, where, threads can wait on until a particular condition has occurred.
 Waiting threads will be in a queue when a particular state of execution is not desired (by waiting on the condition).

-Zephyr API [3] shows the following example to be  a typical conditional variable implementation with two threads.
+[Zephyr Condition Variable API](https://docs.zephyrproject.org/latest/reference/kernel/synchronization/condvar.html) shows the following example to be  a typical conditional variable implementation with two threads.
 In the ***main*** thread,

 ```
 K_MUTEX_DEFINE(mutex);